Shopify/liquid/_filters/abs.md

 {{ 4 | abs }}
 ```

-`abs` will also work on a string if the string only contains a number.
+`abs` will also work on a string that only contains a number:

 <p class="code-label">Input</p>
 ```liquid